 A Binding Financial Agreement, does not need to be fair and reasonable.

 It would be nice to be able to rely on your former spouse’s word, but you are no longer together and the only thing you can have complete trust in, in relation to something as serious as your property and financial future, is a Court Order.

 You must also remember that if your property settlement agreement is not legally documented you will not be able to:

-For a no obligation and confidential discussion please contact Calvin Nelson at any one of our offices in Auburn, Ermington or Pennant Hills.
+For a no obligation and confidential discussion, receiving the benefit of our knowledge and experience, please contact Calvin Nelson at any one of our offices in Auburn, Ermington or Pennant Hills.

 In a marriage or a de facto relationship breakdown, there are some fundamental actions that should be undertaken immediately - understand these steps.

 Having a Binding Financial Agreement (pre-nup) provides advantages, a way forward for both parties in the event of a marriage or de facto relationship breakdown.

 Prior to visiting a family law specialist you should prepare a list of the questions that you need to have answered.
 This will ensure important things are not missed.